 Why is La Línea called "La Línea"?

-The name comes from the military "línea" — the line of fortifications Spain built along the northern edge of the Gibraltar isthmus after ceding the Rock to Britain in 1713.
-The town grew from the garrison and support settlements around this military line.
+The name comes from the military "línea," the line of fortifications Spain built along the northern edge of the Gibraltar isthmus after ceding the Rock to Britain in 1713.
+The town grew from the garrison and support settlements around this military line, and was formally incorporated in 1870 as La Línea de la Concepción.

 When was the border between La Línea and Gibraltar closed?